 Social engineering scams involve tricking customers into sharing their personal information.
 There are only two types of social engineering scams that you can find online including digital currencies:

 - Baiting Scams: Baiting scams include tricking customers by offering them something.
-The scams usually are based on impersonating an investment professional, representative of a legit crypto firm, or representative of a non-existent entity.
-Scammers tend to offer special rewards or extra earning to trick customers into divulging their personal information.
+The scams usually are based on impersonating an investment professional, a representative of a legit crypto firm, or a representative of a non-existent entity.
+Scammers tend to offer special rewards or extra earnings to trick customers into divulging their personal information.

 - Scareware: A scareware attack involves customers being tricked by false threats and alarms.
 If you’ve ever visited a third-party website, you must have seen a pop-up something along the lines of “Your Device is Being Attacked”.

 When it comes to the cryptocurrency industry, phishing scams trick customers into providing their information regarding digital wallets.
 Specifically, hackers are interested in crypto wallets’ private keys.
 Scammers will try to take control of customer e-wallets and encourage you to disclose your password or other authentication measures.
 A phishing email asking you to share your information regarding digital wallets.